Tornadoes of 2009: July 29

 Severe thunderstorms developed across the Northeastern United States and eastern Canada on July 29.
 The Cherry Valley area in Monroe County, Pennsylvania was hard hit by a likely tornado.
 Several buildings were heavily damaged, mostly commercial buildings.
 Several people were injured, but none seriously.
 The tornado was later confirmed as a rare EF2 tornado.
 The tornado tracked for roughly 5 mi and grew to a width of 300 ft.
 At least two barns were destroyed and numerous trees were downed along its path.
+This tornado was one of 12 tornadoes to touch down in the county since 1950.
+In Cherry Valley, 25 power poles were downed, resulting in extensive internet and power outages.
 In eastern Quebec, an F0 tornado touched down in Quebec causing damage in the Duberger subdivision.

 Another Tornado was confirmed to have touched down on this date in Wantage, New Jersey leaving about a 7-mile path up into Unionville, New York.
 Winds were said to have reached up to 130 mph placing it as an EF2.
 Trees and power lines were downed and older wooden structures were destroyed in its path.
 Minor damage was reported to stronger buildings and homes.
 A third tornado, rated EF0, was confirmed in the area.
 Additionally, two EF0 tornadoes were confirmed in Maryland.